 But it’s not just the bladder that experiences changes during menopause.
 Estrogen loss can lead to vaginal atrophy.
 This is a condition where the walls and tissues of the vagina, including the urethra, become weakened.

-This makes it harder to hold in urine and easier to pick up an infection.
+This makes it harder to hold in urine and easier to develop an infection.

 Women are already much more likely to experience urinary tract infections than men.
 According to research, an estimated 60% of females will contract at least one UTI throughout their lives, compared with just 12% of men.

 One major factor behind this statistic is the length of our urethras.
 Most women have significantly shorter urethras than men.
-So, bacteria that enters has a much shorter journey to the bladder, making infection more likely.
+So, bacteria that enter have a much shorter journey to the bladder, making infection more likely.

 That’s because as estrogen decreases, the vaginal tissues can become compromised, making it easier for harmful bacteria to take over.